ssube/onnx-web/README.md

 - https://gitforwindows.org/
 - https://www.python.org/downloads/

 The latest version of git should be fine.
-Python must be 3.10 or earlier, 3.10 seems to work well.
+Python should be 3.9 or 3.10, although 3.8 and 3.11 may work if the correct packages are available for your platform.
 If you already have Python installed for another form of Stable Diffusion, that should work, but make sure to verify the version in the next step.

-Make sure you have Python 3.10 or earlier:
+Make sure you have Python 3.9 or 3.10:

 ```shell
 > python --version
 Python 3.10
 ```

-If your system differentiates between Python 2 and 3, and uses `python3` and `pip3` for the Python 3.x tools, make sure to adjust the commands shown here.
+If your system differentiates between Python 2 and 3 and uses the `python3` and `pip3` commands for the Python 3.x tools, make sure to adjust the commands shown here.
 They should otherwise be the same: `python3 --version`.

 Once you have those basic packages installed, clone this git repository: